Soar into The Heavens: Birding at Kishindo Tiger Canyon

 Calling all birders!
 Kishindo isn’t just a haven for big cats; it’s a rare find for bird watchers of all levels.
-With over 250 avian species recorded, including a whopping 64 endemics and near-endemics, Kishindo offers an unforgettable birding experience.
+With over 250 avian species recorded, including a whopping 64 endemics and near-endemics, Kishindo Tiger Canyon offers an unforgettable birdwatching experience.

 Here are just a few highlights that will make Kishindo your new favourite birding destination: